 In 2009 Ben Steenstra and his wife noticed that there were a lot of young street children walking around in Koh Chang, Thailand.
 When asked, they turned out to be Cambodian, not Thai, children.
-Their parents worked illegally as cleaners or construction workers and the children were not allowed to go to school.
+These children from Cambodian workers worked illegally as cleaners or construction workers and the children were not allowed to go to a Thai school.
 The result was that many children from the age of 4 walked around purposelessly without water, food or care.
 Ben then decided with his foundation StudyBuddies to build a small school that would take care of these children during the day.

-The idea was to accommodate about 50 children and to provide lunch every afternoon.
+The idea was to accommodate about 50 children for free education and to provide a free lunch every afternoon.
 Because the children are scattered over a large area, they are picked up every morning by the school bus and dropped off in the afternoon.
-In the kitchen the children cook themselves and thanks to the efforts of many volunteers they learn not only Thai, English, mathematics and geography, but also a few words of French, German or Swedish.
+In the kitchen, the children cook themselves and thanks to the efforts of many volunteers they learn not only Thai, English, mathematics, and geography, but also a few words of French, German or Swedish.

 Donations from tourists and other foundations